A Training-Free Style-Personalization via SVD-Based Feature Decomposition: Abstract

 \section{Abstract}

-We present a training-free framework for style-personalized image generation that controls content and style information during inference using a scale-wise autoregressive model.
-Our method employs a three-path design—content, style, and generation—each guided by a corresponding text prompt, enabling flexible and efficient control over image semantics without any additional training.
-A central contribution of this work is a Step-wise and attention-wise intervention analysis.
-Through systematic prompt and feature injection, we find that early-to-middle generation steps play a pivotal role in shaping both content and style, and that query features predominantly encode content-specific information.
-Guided by these insights, we introduce two targeted mechanisms: \textit{Key Stage Attention Sharing}, which aligns content and style during the semantically critical steps, and \textit{Adaptive Query Sharing}, which reinforces content semantics in later steps through similarity-aware query blending.
-Extensive experiments demonstrate that our method achieves competitive style fidelity and prompt fidelity compared to fine-tuned baselines, while offering faster inference and greater deployment flexibility.
+We present a training-free framework for style-personalized image generation that operates during inference using a scale-wise autoregressive model.
+Our method generates a stylized image guided by a single reference style while preserving semantic consistency and mitigating content leakage.
+Through a detailed step-wise analysis of the generation process, we identify a pivotal step where the dominant singular values of the internal feature encode style-related components.
+Building upon this insight, we introduce two lightweight control modules: \textit{Principal Feature Blending}, which enables precise modulation of style through SVD-based feature reconstruction, and \textit{Structural Attention Correction}, which stabilizes structural consistency by leveraging content-guided attention correction across fine stages.
+Without any additional training, extensive experiments demonstrate that our method achieves competitive style fidelity and prompt fidelity compared to fine-tuned baselines, while offering faster inference and greater deployment flexibility.